 If you like Nemo, the Anemone Garden of Koh Cheuk is the right place for you.
 This bay is covered in anemones and its famous inhabitants, the clownfish.
 We can also spot lots of other colourful reef fish and nudibranches and, if you are lucky, we might meet our curious local hawksbill turtle.

-Paradise Beach has a healthy hard coral reef offering shelter to lots of different colourful reef fish and cute critters.
+Paradise Reef has a healthy hard coral reef offering shelter to lots of different colourful reef fish and cute critters.
 This is a nice spot for a relaxed dive for beginners as well as experienced divers wanting to take their camera out.
-Occasionally we meet a black tip reef shark or giant barracuda in this area.
+Occasionally we meet a black tip reef shark, turtles or giant barracudas in this area.
 So keep your eyes open.

 The west side of Koh Rok is comprised of a hard coral reef that slopes gently downwards.
 There is an abundance of colourful reef fish here as well as plenty of moray eels and octopus.
 Look closely for the numerous different nudibranchs.
 Blacktip reef sharks can be seen in the early morning and again at dusk.
 Watch out for Kuhl's blue-spotted stingrays partially hidden in the sand on the sea bed, the most common type of ray found at Thailand's dive sites.